js8544/vscode-prompt-runner/README.md

 - **VSCode Copilot**: Supports several versions of the GPT models provided by VSCode.
 - **Ollama**: A locally hosted LLM with support for custom models.

-#### Configuration Schema
+#### Provider Configuration Schema

 The configuration for providers can be defined in the VSCode settings file.
-Example:
+Currently supported provider types are `openai` and `ollama`. `anthropic` is coming next.
+Example config:

 ```json
 {